 Partnership building is an important component of community- and work-focused EE.
-For support with community-focused EE, the TC Community Engagement Centre can help.
-For internships, you can visit the Career Centre.
+For support with community-focused EE, the York-TD Community Engagement Centre can help.
+For information about work-focused EE (including internships), you can visit the YU Experience Hub.

 The Faculty of Health EE Website contains ideas and guidance specific to York.

 A presentation outlining evidence in the literature for benefits of Experiential Education was created for the Department of Psychology.
 Some research is specific to the discipline but the presentation also contains insights and information that are relevant across faculties.

 The articles referenced in the above presentation are also summarized in an annotated bibliography.
 This document summarizes 25 resources that can help demonstrate the benefits of experiential education for student learning.
 The accompanying summary table offers a quick reference of some key articles and their associated findings.

 Developing Experiential Education: A Course Director’s Toolkit for Fostering Student Engagement is a step-by-step guide for doing experiential education at York.

 The Teaching Commons has developed tools to help course directors plan their EE course: